RTEMS/rtems-docs/c-user/config/mpci.rst

 NOTES:
     Since a proxy is used to represent a remote task/thread which is blocking on this node.
-This configuration parameter reflects the maximum number of remote tasks/threads which can be blocked on objects on this node.
+This configuration parameter reflects the maximum number of remote tasks/threads which can be blocked on objects on this node, see :ref:`MPCIProxies`.

-..
-COMMENT: XXX - add xref to proxy discussion in MP chapter

 .. index:: CONFIGURE_MP_MPCI_TABLE_POINTER